 It can take 30 years and 10,000 attempts to find just one great tasting apple such as SweeTango®.
 The University of Minnesota, which developed SweeTango®, will receive royalty payments from sales of SweeTango® to help fund future research efforts in its apple breeding program.
 Rennhack Orchards Market in Hart will be your local source of SweeTango® in the coming years!
 Visit our SweeTango® page for more information about SweeTango® apples.

-Gala: (early September to late November).
-Our very sweetest apple!
+- Gala: (early September to late November).
+A sweet apple!
 A favorite with loyal fans.
 Beautiful yellow and red skin, very sweet for eating fresh, making sauce, and cooking.
 Cooks to a soft slice.
 Dehydrate these for a sweet treat- just slice very thinly and dehydrate until crisp.
 Medium shelf life.

-Cortland: (mid September to late November).
+- Cortland: (early October to late November).
 The whitest fleshed apple; wonderful in salads!
 Makes beautiful white sauce.
 An all-around favorite for eating and cooking.
 Flavorful, with a good sweet-tart blend.
-Short to medium shelf life
+Short to medium shelf life.
+Some find it easier to digest (less acid than some other varieties).